 Discussion occurs primarily in the #leiningen channel on Freenode, but there is also a mailing list.
 To join the mailing list, email firstname.lastname@example.org.
 The same address is used for posting once you've joined.
 Issues should be reported on the GitHub issue tracker.
 Simpler issues appropriate for first-time contributors looking to help out are tagged "newbie".

-Contributors who have had a single patch accepted may request commit rights on the mailing list or in IRC as well as a free sticker.
+Contributors who have had a single patch accepted may request commit rights and a free sticker on the mailing list or in IRC.